Behringer BDS-3 – Name Change and Now Shipping!

 If 2025 has been the year of anything, it has been the year for drum synths!
-And now we can add the Behringer SDS-3 to that list.
+And now we can add the Behringer BDS-3 to that list.
 Unashamedly a clone of the groundbreaking original from 1978, designed by eDrum legend and pioneer, Dave Simmons.

 It was a precursor to the iconic Simmons drum sound and look that dominated the 1980s and is still sought after to this day.
 Behringer claims to have authentically reproduced the original’s circuits and they’ve certainly nailed the look and design!

-The Behringer SDS-3
+The Behringer SDS-3 (Now the BDS-3)

-The SDS-3 is essentially four identical drum synth modules that can be tweaked and tuned to replicate regular drums, albeit in a very analogue way, plus an effects section that provides an LFO that can be used on each drum module separately.
+The BDS-3 is essentially four identical drum synth modules that can be tweaked and tuned to replicate regular drums, albeit in a very analogue way, plus an effects section that provides an LFO that can be used on each drum module separately.

 The sounds are, as you might expect, very much of their time, but that makes them super interesting and hugely enjoyable to play around with.
 Each module has pitch, decay and two-way bend controls, an Impact level that changes the attack of the transient, and noise generation for cymbals and such like.